HaotianWang86/NEO4J-subgraphmatcher/README.md

 Also, you can run the code in a Python IDE, such as SPYDER, PYCHARM.

+6. Generate the Data graph

+7. Visualize the data graph

+8. Generate the Query graph

+9. Visualize the query graph

+10. Isomorphism subgraph Matching

 ### Create your own Data graph port in Neo4j Desktop